The Vice of Greed

 “Money, as it increases, becomes either the master or the slave of its owner.” — Horace

-“In its pursuit of worldly possessions [one’s] poor heart fruitlessly exhausts itself, for it will never find content.
+“In its pursuit of worldly possessions, one’s poor heart fruitlessly exhausts itself, for it will never find content.
 It drinks deep at the fountains of pleasure, yet its thirst is never appeased.
 Its enjoyment of the possessions it has already acquired is destroyed by an insatiable thirst for more.” — Ven.
 Louis of Granada

 “The covetous man is ever in want.” — Horace